tpcreative070/ble-kotlin/README.md

 The `BluetoothBytesParser` class is a utility class that makes parsing byte arrays easy.
 There is also a `BluetoothBytesBuilder` class that you can also use to construct your own byte arrays by adding integers, floats or strings.

-The BLESSED library was inspired by CoreBluetooth on iOS and provides the same level of abstraction, but at the same time it also stays true to Android by keeping most methods the same and allowing you to work with the standard classes for Services, Characteristics and Descriptors.
+The BLE library was inspired by CoreBluetooth on iOS and provides the same level of abstraction, but at the same time it also stays true to Android by keeping most methods the same and allowing you to work with the standard classes for Services, Characteristics and Descriptors.
 If you already have developed using CoreBluetooth you can very easily port your code to Android using this library.

 ## Installation